-- 6.2.1 The Expected Week of Childbirth, or the date on which you and your partner were notified of having been matched with the child, together with the Expected Placement Date; - 6.2.2 you meet the statutory conditions for entitlement to Statutory Paternity Leave (see paragraph 5.3 above) by providing a signed declaration. - 6.3 You can choose to start your leave on: - (a) The day of the child's birth or the day on which the child is placed with you or the adopter - (b) A day which is a specified number of days after the child's birth or placement; or - (c) A specific date later than the first date of the Expected Week of Childbirth or the Expected Placement Date - 6.4 For each period of leave you intend to take, you must give us notice in writing at least 28 days before the first day you have chosen in respect of the above options (see paragraph 6.3), or if a domestic adoption notice period no more than 7 days after you and/or your partner were notified of having been matched with the child, or if this is not possible, as soon as you can. - After initial notice has been provided, you may vary these dates to take the leave at a later stage to best suit the needs of your family by giving at least 28 days' notice in writing.
-You must include confirmation that the new period of leave is to care for the child or support the mother or adopter in caring for the child within the written notice. - 6.6 You must confirm: - 6.6.1 Whether you intend to take one week's leave or two consecutive weeks' leave; - 6.6.2 Whether this will be paternity leave, maternity support leave or a combination of paternity leave and maternity support leave - 6.7 We may require a signed declaration from you that you are taking paternity leave or maternity support leave to care for the child or to support the child's other parent in caring for the child.
+- 6.2.1 The Expected Week of Childbirth, or the date on which you and your partner were no tified of having been matched with the child, together with the Expected Placement Date; - 6.2.2 Whether you intend to take one week's leave or two consecutive weeks' leave; - 6.2.3 Whether this will be paternity leave, maternity support leave or a combination of paternity leave and maternity support leave - 6.2.4 When you would like to start your leave.
+You can state that your leave will start on: - (a) The day of the child's birth or the day on which the child is placed with you or the adopter - (b) A day which is a specified number of days after the child's birth or placement; or - (c) A specific date later than the first date of the Expected Week of Childbirth or the Expected Placement Date - 6.3 We may require a signed declaration from you that you are taking paternity leave or maternity support leave to care for the child or to support the child's other parent in caring for the child.